 The remote lube fitting allows for easy access to lubricating the rudder.
-The remote lube fitting is located in the stern storage area, underneath the shroud.
+The remote lube fitting is located on the port stringer under the aft removable floorboard.
 Use a quality marine grease and gun.
 Connect the grease gun to the fitting and apply a light pressure to the gun until you feel a slight resistance.